-Program Manager: Steve Coughlin Note: On certain hunting days the DuPuis property is closed to general use, which means all uses except hunting.
-Such uses include the auto tour, camping, hiking, horseback riding, bicycling, and fishing.
-However, the visitors' center is open for scheduled lectures and visiting hours even when the property is closed for general use.
-Please check the DuPuis calendar link below for scheduled hunting dates.
-Please Note: Dogs are not allowed in the DuPuis Management Area.
+NOTE: On certain hunting days, the DuPuis property is closed to general use, which means all uses except hunting.
+Such uses include auto access, camping, hiking, horseback riding, bicycling and fishing.
+However, the nature center is open for scheduled lectures and visiting hours even when the property is closed for general use.
+Please check the DuPuis calendar link below for scheduled hunting dates and closures before visiting the area.

-The DuPuis Management Area is a 21,875 acre multi-use natural area located in northwestern Palm Beach and southwestern Martin Counties.
-The property is interspersed with numerous ponds, wet prairies, cypress domes, pine flatwoods, and remnant Everglades marsh.
-The area provides miles of hiking and horseback trails, an equestrian center, graded vehicle roads, backpack and group campsites, and seasonal hunting.
-Recreational.
-DuPuis is far from urban areas, and its dark night sky lends itself to excellent star gazing.
+The DuPuis Management Area is a 21,875-acre multi-use natural area located in northwestern Palm Beach and southwestern Martin counties.
+The property is interspersed with numerous ponds, wet prairies, cypress domes, pine flatwoods and remnant Everglades marsh.
+The area provides miles of hiking and horseback trails, an equestrian center, graded vehicle roads, backpack and group campsites and seasonal hunting.
+DuPuis is far from urban areas, and its dark night sky lends itself to excellent stargazing.

-At this site you can explore the visitors' center with interpretive displays, walk the nature trail and butterfly garden; fish from the partially covered pier; take a 15-mile, self-guided auto tour; picnic or enjoy primitive group and family camping.
-There are 22 miles of hiking trails, including a segment of the Ocean to Lake Trail (part of the Florida National Scenic Trail), and an equestrian campground with 40 miles of horseback riding trails.
-Special Saturday events or water resource programs are offered.
+Come and explore the nature center with interpretive displays, or walk the nature trail and butterfly garden.
+Other activities include fishing from the partially covered pier, hiking along the Cypress boardwalk, picnicking or enjoying primitive group and family camping.
+There are 22 miles of hiking trails, including a segment of the Ocean to Lake Trail, and an equestrian campground with access to 40 miles of horseback riding trails.
+Special events or programs such as stargazing may be offered during the cooler months.
 Learn about these by calling (561) 924-5310.

 Prior to District acquisition in 1986, the property was a ranch for Dutch white-belted cattle, sheep and goats.
 By 2001, more than 6,500 acres of wetlands on DuPuis were restored through a three-step program.
 Land managers plugged old drainage ditches, repaired a levee at the southern boundary to restore former Everglades marsh and reconnected a portion of the flow from the adjacent J.W.
 Corbett Wildlife Management Area.